joh-ann/joh-ann/README.md

 </div>

 🍁 Hi, I'm Johann!
-I'm a Software Engineer based in Vancouver, BC
+I'm a Developer based in Vancouver, BC

-👨🏻‍💻 Currently working on: Unleash
+👨🏻‍💻 Currently working at GMJ Home Designs as a Project Coordinator & Web Developer

-🎾 Outside of coding, you can find me on the tennis court, watching a good movie, or exploring new restaurants!
+🎾 In my free time I enjoy walking my dogs, watching sports, and trying out new places to eat!

 <br>